In Tracmor, an asset model — or "model" for short — is an identifier that incorporates three other identifiers:

 This example shows that for this Model Number there is one asset in a given Area and Location.

-Applying the filter in the search function, which described in the section on deleting models, is a quick way of creating a list of models you may want to archive or un-archive.
+Applying a filter in the search function is a quick way of creating a list of models you may want to archive or un-archive.
 Once you have created a filtered list, you can select items by clicking the check box next to each item.

 Note: Clicking on the check box at the top of the column selects all items in the list.

-To archive (or unarchive) the selected items, click on the yellow icon (upper right hand corner).
+To archive (or unarchive) the selected items, click on the yellow icon (upper right corner).